Packaging Life Cycle Analysis: What it Tells Us, What It Doesn’t.

 What is a Life Cycle Analysis (LCA)?

 As we all know too well, comparing the environmental implications of different choices is very complex.
 Is it better to eat an organic tomato from Spain or a non-organic tomato grown in your state?
 Is it better to use recycled plastic manufactured in California or virgin paper manufactured in China?
-Is it better to buy used furniture or FSC certified wood furniture?
+Is it better to buy used furniture or certified sustainably sourced wood furniture?

 A Life Cycle Analysis aims to more quantitatively and systematically answer these questions.
 Sphera (one of the two software solutions EcoEnclose uses for our own LCA analysis), defines an LCA as: the systematic analysis of the potential environmental impacts of products or services during their entire life cycle.